Robert Smith (musician): Musical influences

 phased/flanged distortion noise."
 From that time, Siouxsie and the Banshees "were a massive influence on me".
 He said, "They were the group who led me towards doing Pornography.
 They drew something out of me."

 Along with the Banshees, early Cure gigs from 1978–1979 supporting other post-punk bands such as Wire and Joy Division also influenced Smith's shift in musical direction from the Cure's 1979 album Three Imaginary Boys to 1980's second album Seventeen Seconds.
 Playing support for Wire (at Kent University in October 1978) gave Smith the idea "to follow a different course, to hold out against the punk wave [...]
 Wire pointed out another direction to me".
 When asked what were his five favorite guitar tracks, Smith listed "Purple Haze" by Hendrix, "Hanging Around" by Hugh Cornwell of the Stranglers, "Head Cut" by John McGeoch of Siouxsie and the Banshees, "White Riot" by Mick Jones/Joe Strummer of the Clash and "White Light/White Heat" by Lou Reed of the Velvet Underground.

+During the 1980s, Smith mostly listened to disco and/or Irish bands such as the Dubliners as a means of avoiding his contemporaries, until he discovered the 1991 album Loveless by shoegaze pioneers My Bloody Valentine and stated, "[My Bloody Valentine] was the first band I heard who quite clearly pissed all over us, and their album Loveless is certainly one of my all-time three favourite records.
+It's the sound of someone [Shields] who is so driven that they're demented.
+And the fact that they spent so much time and money on it is so excellent."